Two-Electron Correlations in the Metallic Electron Gas

-Figure~\ref{fig:scattering amplitude} presents the dimensionless two-electron scattering amplitude, $A^{\sigma\sigma'}(\theta, \phi) = N_F^*a_{\sigma\sigma'}(\theta,\phi)$, for the uniform electron gas.
-We analyse the forward-scattering ($\phi=0$) and Cooper ($\theta=\pi$) channels at $r_s=1$ and 5 for $T/T_F = 0.025$, and include $T/T_F = 0.05$ for $r_s=5$.
-Comparison of these datasets demonstrates that our results have reached the zero-temperature limit within error bars, except for the Cooper channel divergence caused by the Tolmachev sigularity~\cite{PhysRevB.106.L220502}.
+\emph{Scattering amplitude and the sKO$^+$ ansatz.---} Figure~\ref{fig:scattering amplitude} presents the dimensionless two-electron scattering amplitude, $A^{\sigma\sigma'}(\theta, \phi) = N_F^*a_{\sigma\sigma'}(\theta,\phi)$, for the UEG.
+We analyze the forward-scattering ($\phi=0$) and Cooper ($\theta=\pi$) channels at $r_s=1$ and 5 for $T/T_F = 0.025$, and include $T/T_F = 0.05$ for $r_s=5$.
+Comparison of these datasets demonstrates that our results have reached the zero-temperature limit within error bars, except for the Cooper channel divergence caused by the Tolmachev singularity~\cite{PhysRevB.106.L220502}.
 Crucially, as this singularity is confined to a phase space of measure zero, it has a negligible impact on Fermi-surface integrals in general.
-Based on our numerical results, we conjecture an effective interaction (sKO$^+$), which is more accurate than the common effective interaction, for example, the RPA and KO.
-This ansatz is based on the charge KO interaction within the LDA, $f^+_{\rm XC}(q) \approx f_{\rm XC}^+(0)$($:=f_{\rm XC}^+$ below), supplemented by an s-wave correction $\delta R$ for the antiparallel spin configuration:
+Based on these validated numerical results, we propose the sKO$^+$ ansatz: it is based on the charge KO interaction within LDA, which treats the symmetric (antisymmetric) XC kernel $f^\pm_{\rm XC}(q) \approx f_{\rm XC}^\pm(0)$($:=f_{\rm XC}^\pm$ as mentioned previously), supplemented by an s-wave correction $\delta R$ for the antiparallel spin configuration as presented in Eqs.~\eqref{effective interaction}.

-The form of this correction term $\delta R$ is derived from a detailed residual analysis.
-We performed a polynomial expansion on the residual difference between our numerical data and the KO$^+$ ansatz (see Sec~V in the supplemental Material), which indicates that such corrections are necessary only for the antiparallel spin channel.
-Consequently, we formulate $\delta R$ using an ansatz inspired by effective field theory for dilute Fermi gases~\cite{HAMMER2000277,WELLENHOFER2020135247}, identifying the expansion coefficients $C_0$ and $C_2$ as the s-wave scattering length and effective range.
-With this correction, the sKO$^+$ ansatz effectively describes the full electron–electron scattering amplitude across all tested densities and channels as shown in Fig.~\ref{fig:scattering amplitude}.